Rating (Coronavirus) and Directors Disqualification (Dissolved Companies) Act 2021

 Overview

-This bill addresses two key areas: Firstly, it clarifies that factors directly or indirectly related to the coronavirus pandemic should not be considered when determining non-domestic property tax assessments.
-Secondly, it extends the grounds for disqualifying company directors to include those from companies dissolved without insolvency.
+This bill addresses two key areas: Firstly, it clarifies that matters attributable to the coronavirus pandemic should not be considered when determining non-domestic property rates.
+Secondly, it extends the grounds for disqualifying company directors to include those of companies dissolved without insolvency.

 Description

-The bill amends existing legislation in Great Britain and Northern Ireland to allow for the disqualification of directors from companies that have been dissolved without becoming insolvent, if their conduct was deemed unfit.
-This extends existing powers to cover situations where a company is wound up but not declared bankrupt.
-Specific amendments are made to the Company Directors Disqualification Act 1986 (Great Britain) and the Company Directors Disqualification (Northern Ireland) Order 2002 to achieve this.
-The changes apply retrospectively.
+Part 2 & 3: Directors Disqualification (Great Britain and Northern Ireland) This part amends existing legislation to allow for the disqualification of directors from companies that are dissolved without becoming insolvent, if their conduct as a director was deemed unfit.
+This extends the existing rules which currently only apply to directors of insolvent companies.
+The changes apply to conduct and dissolutions occurring before and after the bill's passage.
+Specific amendments are made to several sections of the Company Directors Disqualification Act 1986 (Great Britain) and the Company Directors Disqualification (Northern Ireland) Order 2002.

 Government Spending